commercetools/nodejs/docs/cli/price-exporter.md

 customType,customField.foo,customField.localized.de,customField.localized.en
 ```

-The CSV exported is compatible with the [csv-parser-price](https://commercetools.github.io/nodejs/cli/csv-parser-price.html) module, and can be used to import exported prices to the CTP platform.
+The CSV exported is compatible with the [csv-parser-price](https://commercetools.github.io/nodejs/cli/csv-parser-price.html) module, and can be used to import exported prices to the CTP API.

 ### JS